 Going the full distance seemed to have the greatest impact.
 At 36 hours, the dough was significantly drier than the 12-hour batch; it crumbled a bit when poked but held together well when shaped.
 These cookies baked up the most evenly and were a deeper shade of brown than their predecessors.
 Surprisingly, they had an even richer, more sophisticated taste, with stronger toffee hints and a definite brown sugar presence.”

-Here’s the recipe from The New York Times.
+.
 We emailed Jindal's communications director, Melissa Sellers, with a cookie query.
 Seems the mansion cooks inadvertently stumbled on the ultimate chocolate chip cookie secret, and now we’re awaiting the recipe, which we’ll publish, unless it’s covered by one of those non-disclosure bills from the 2008 legislative session.